 erupts about every three hours.

 raised wooden cache near the geyser for observations of geyser

 times and types of eruptions.
 There are minor eruptions every

 1.5 hours.
-When you look at the logbook you will note that all of the eruptions
+When you look at the logbook you will note that all

 The trail is an old road which